paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - 90% are in fortran
   - [found a C port](https://github.com/benchmark-subsetting/NPB3.0-omp-C) that
     seems to be pretty good
+- began changing makefile to produce shared library for easy inclusion at compile time (for measuring nas parallel benchmarks)

+How do we measure NAS parallel benchmarks using our program?
+- source code will have `#ifdef FHV_PERFMON ... #endif` sections
+- how to compile?
+  - in make.def, include fhv stuff and add -DFHV_PERFMON flag?
+  - add `PERFMON=` variable, to be specified when make is run, that will automatically include things and add flag?

 # 2020-08-11 through 2020-08-18
 ## Questions